cycosoft/Eyas/README.md

 }
 ```

-## Tip
+## Tips

-Add `eyas-*` to your `.gitignore` to prevent your compiled application from being committed to your repository.
+- Add `eyas-*` to your `.gitignore` to prevent output from being committed to your repo
+- Windows executables can sometimes be slower to launch due to Microsoft Defender

 ## Warning